 Bank of Canada Holds Rates Steady Acknowledging Economic Slowdown

-General Leslie Blais 7 Sep
+General 7 Sep

 With last Friday’s publication of the anemic second-quarter GDP data, it was obvious that the Bank of Canada would refrain from raising rates at today’s meeting.
 Economic activity declined by 0.2% in Q2; the first quarter growth estimate decreased from 3.1% to 2.6%.